kdsharmaai/kdsharmaai/README.md

   Proficient in Python, Pandas, NumPy, Scikit-learn, Keras, TensorFlow, and more.

 - **AI Agents (Agentic AI) & LangGraph:**
-  Deep expertise in building, orchestrating, and deploying AI agents using the latest Agentic AI frameworks and LangGraph technology[1].
+  Deep expertise in building, orchestrating, and deploying AI agents using the latest Agentic AI frameworks and LangGraph technology.
   Skilled in leveraging these tools for advanced automation and intelligent business solutions.

 - **Cloud & AI Integration:**